idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/processmeerkat.md

   direction dependent effects.

-The `processMeerKAT` currently does full-polarisation *a priori* calibration on MeerKAT data, and includes automated flagging. `processMeerKAT` is written solely for the processing of data on IDIA's SLURM cluster, but future revisions will allow you to run the software on any HPC platform.
+The `processMeerKAT` currently does full-polarisation *a priori* calibration on MeerKAT data, and includes automated flagging. `processMeerKAT` is written solely for the processing of data on the Ilifu SLURM cluster, but future revisions will allow you to run the software on any HPC platform.

 The main features of `processMeerKAT` are as follows: